puppetlabs/ezbake/COMMITTERS.md

 information or patches to security@puppetlabs.com as per our [Security Policy](https://puppetlabs.com/security/).

-The CI systems are configured to run against `master` and `stable`.
+The CI systems are configured to run against `main` and `stable`.
 Over time, these branches will refer to different versions, but their name will remain fixed to avoid having to update CI jobs and tasks as new versions are released.